 It is often found raw (rope form) or partially cooked in the form of links.
 Spanish chorizo is flavored mainly with paprika whereas Mexican chorizo’s derives its punch from chilies.
 Texture is also different.
 The Spanish variety is firmer.
 When working with it in rope form it is best to either cut it frozen or cook it thoroughly.
 Definitely allow it to cool before slicing.

 In Spain, a tapas party or any gathering for that matter would not be complete without chorizo being present in someway, shape or form.
 Spaniards take their chorizo very seriously and many small towns across Spain boast to produce “the best chorizo in the country.”
 Many years ago I had the privilege to visit one those small towns (La Alberca, a quaint medieval town) where I was able to taste their local chorizo.
 Needless to say, it was amazing!
 The Spanish use chorizo in multiple ways: to make empanadas, by itself, or in combination with other ingredients such as garbanzo beans or in the famous Fabada Asturiana (the Spanish version of the French Cassoulet).

-Although this recipe is pretty unassuming, and perhaps a tad homely, if I may say so, it makes up for appearance in flavor.
+Although this recipe is pretty unassuming, it makes up for appearance in flavor.
 Cooking the sausage twice and simmering it in the wine infuses the meat thoroughly.
-This is definitely the tapas dish you can make in the spur of the moment.
+This is definitely a spur of the moment dish.
 Sprinkle with parsley for added contrast.
 I usually like to serve this with slices of artisan bread and a wedge of Manchego cheese.